“Melbourne: The only Australian city with four seasons in one day” ~ Alyse.

 Things to do in Melbourne

 Are you ready to discover all the best things to do in Melbourne, Australia’s capital of culture?
+There are so many reasons why it’s a must-visit when planning an East Coast Australia itinerary.
 I’ve broken up the attractions and things to do into an efficient day-by-day guide to make things easy.
 Let’s jump in!

 DAY 1: The Grid

 Unlike Sydney where roads were thrown together in a very haphazard formation, the layout of Melbourne’s CBD was planned in a grid pattern – hence why locals call it “The Grid”.
 Most of the things to see and do in Melbourne are located within this area, or clinging to its edges.

 This combined with its mostly flat landscape makes Melbourne a very pedestrian-friendly city.
 Additionally, the tram network is quite good and they are free to use within the Grid.
 You’ll need a Myki card if you plan on using the trams outside the grid, which I’ll discuss more at the conclusion of this Melbourne itinerary.

 To begin your first day of this Melbourne itinerary, check into your hotel and get your bearings in this stunning city.
 First things first, let’s cover the popular sights to see in Melbourne located on the Grid: